 If you are traveling to Paris for two days and you can afford it, why not treating yourself with the pleasure of waking up with an amazing Eiffel Tower balcony view?
-Some of Paris’ top luxury hotels, well known for their great facilities and amazing interiors, come also with the best views of Eiffel Tower, especially beautiful during its night show.
+Some of Paris’ top luxury hotels, well known for its great facilities and amazing interiors, come also with the best views of Eiffel Tower, especially beautiful during its night show.

 Because this Paris itinerary does not cover the area of Le Marais, booking a hotel in this wonderful area (Paris 3 or Paris 4) can be an excellent choice.
 This means you are central, and you get the chance to get the taste of this charming area whilst you are exploring the rest of Paris.

 Hotel Saint Louis en l’Isle has an excellent location, on the heart of Ile de Saint Louis.
 Its classic Parisian décor, wooden beams, and exposed stone walls make this hotel unique and an excellent option for your stay in Paris.